Niels3RT/RTsd/README.md

 Format card with a FAT derivative, copy the contents of /sd_card/ to the card.
 The "sd_card_root_here.txt" should be in the root of the filesystem.

+Copy the contents of /html/ to the card /RTsd/http

 Look at the .txt files in RTsd directory and adapt to your preferences.

 Go racing :)